grafana/tns/README.md

 The TNS demo uses `kubectl` to interact with the Kubernetes clusters.
 Click [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/) for `kubectl` installation instructions.

+### Helm

+Helm is required by Tanka for using the Grafana Alloy helm chart in the TNS demo.
+Click [here](https://helm.sh/docs/intro/install/) for `helm` installation instructions.

 ### Tanka

 Tanka uses the Jsonnet language to interact with Kubernetes, via the `kubectl` tool.
 Click [here](https://tanka.dev/install#tanka) for installation instructions.